 Words That Start With E For Kids

-It might've been kindergarten more than preschool, but do you remember the pride you felt when you formed your first word out of three letters?
-Wouldn't it be fun if the first word one of your students spells is "elf"?
-Let the excitement begin with this list of E words for kids:
+It might've been kindergarten more so than preschool, but do you remember the pride you felt when you formed your first word out of a few letters?
+Let the excitement begin with this list of E words for kindergarten.

 - elbow - the joint that bends between the top and bottom parts of the arm